 Alkaline batteries are NOT hazardous and can be placed into the garbage (AA, AAA batteries, etc).
 All other batteries (lead acid, lithium, Lithium ion, lithium phosphate, nickel cadmium, nickel metal hydride, etc) can be recycled thru either our collection facilities (250 S. Jackson Rd Venice would be closest) or local retailer such as Home Depot, Lowes or Batteries Plus.
 If batteries are rechargeable, then they are recyclable is a good rule to remember.

 Mercury lamps (compact fluorescent, fluorescent), can be recycled at the Sarasota County Hazardous Waste facilities.
 Most LED lamps can be placed in the garbage as well with the exception of red LED.
 They are high in lead and should be recycled.
 There are some Home Depot and Lowes stores that have a "used lamp drop-off" but it is during certain times of year.
 Please call customer service at your local retailer and ask before making the trip.
-The 250 S. Jackson Road Chemical Collection facility is open Wednesday-Friday 8am-4pm and will accept both of those items at no charge.
+The South Sarasota County Chemical Collection Center will also accept both of those items at no charge.